xafsithoo-sys/AI-Healthcare-Diagnosis/README.md

 Each member contributed ethically:
 - Hafsa ensured proper handling and preprocessing of sensitive health data.
-- The Deep Learning member avoided overfitting that might lead to false predictions.
+- Brian  The Deep Learning member avoided overfitting that might lead to false predictions.
 - Rodney anonymized textual data to prevent personal exposure.
 - The Ethics lead evaluated fairness and guided responsible AI use.